headzoo/deskpro-api-php-client/docs/Api/AgentsApi.md

 ### Parameters

 Name | Type | Description  | Notes
 ------------- | ------------- | ------------- | -------------
  **id** | **int**| The id of the resource |

+### Filters
+This endpoint does not need any filters.

 ### Return type